-The Cole and Mason Derwent Grinder is one of the more modern-looking pepper mills we tested, making it stand out.
-We were able to easily fill it with 1.8 ounces of peppercorns, making it one of the larger capacity pepper mills we tested.
-The top cap fits very snuggly and requires a pull straight up to remove and is best done when there is a minimal amount of peppercorns remaining as the force of the pull can cause them to eject you the top.
+The Cole & Mason Derwent Grinder stands out as a more modern-looking pepper mill.
+It holds 1.8 ounces of peppercorns, making it one of the larger capacity pepper mills we tested.
+The top cap fits snuggly and requires a pull straight up to remove and is best done when there is a minimal amount of peppercorns remaining, as the force of the pull can cause them to eject from the top.

-The pepper mill that disappointed our testers the most is the Zassenhaus Speyer Beech Mill.
-The handle is very hard to turn and we had continual problems with the grind size adjuster.
-The grind size adjuster has preset settings ranging from fine (one) to coarse (six).
+The Zassenhaus Speyer Beech Mill is the most disappointing product in our testing.
+The handle is very hard to turn, and we continuously had problems with the grind size adjuster.
+It has preset settings ranging from fine (one) to coarse (six).
 On our first test, the selector dial worked well.
-We then tried reversing the grind from coarse to fine and began to experience issues.
-The grind size would not change, no matter the setting, and continually came out at a two or three for grind size.
-Once we got the selector back to one, the pepper came out much coarser like a four.
+However, we began to experience issues when we tried reversing the grind from coarse to fine.
+No matter the setting, the grind size would not change and continually came out at a two or three.
+Once we got the selector back to one, the pepper came out much coarser, like a four.
 We also found the peppercorns were binding up in the grinding mechanism.

 Why You Should Trust Us

 We read about, researched, and cross-referenced 24 of the top-rated pepper mills to determine the best available.
-We then narrowed our selection to nine and began grinding ridiculous amounts of pepper, carefully evaluating the consistency, grind size, ease of use, and value for each pepper mill to help you find the best choice for your budget and cooking style.
+We then narrowed our selection to nine and began grinding ridiculous amounts of pepper, carefully evaluating the consistency, grind size, ease of use, and value of each pepper mill to help you find the best choice for your budget and cooking style.

 Analysis and Test Results